| Home State | Civilian Occupation |

 Robert Lewis Gamble was born on the afternoon of March 31, 1915, in Marshallton, Delaware.
 He was the fifth child of Howard Gamble (a mechanic, 1882–1938) and Lillian Grace Gamble (a housekeeper, née Tressler, c.
 1882–1963?).
 Howard Gamble’s 1938 obituary stated that he “had been employed by the Baltimore and Ohio Railroad Company for the past nine years.
 Prior to that he worked for the Pullman Company for 19 years.”

 Gamble had two older brothers (one of whom died very young), two older sisters, and three younger brothers.
-The Gamble family was recorded on the census on April 2, 1930, with their address listed as 1-5 Dupont Road South in Elsmere, Delaware.
+The Gamble family was recorded on the census in April 1930, with their address listed as 1-5 Dupont Road South in Elsmere, Delaware.

 Robert married Marguerite H. Spence (1918–1988) in the 1930s.
 Gamble’s obituary stated that he had two children: Marguerite “Peggy” Gamble (later Lawhorne, 1934–2021) and Robert L. Gamble (1936–1982).
 According to Gamble’s grandson, the couple had a third child who was adopted by relatives.
 The couple were separated by April 1940, and they divorced on March 3, 1941.

-Gamble was recorded again on the census on April 16, 1940, living with his mother, three younger brothers, and daughter at 1 South Dupont Road in Elsmere.
+Gamble was recorded again on the census in April 1940 living with his mother, three younger brothers, and daughter at 1 South Dupont Road in Elsmere.
 His occupation was listed as laborer and his industry as “Grading land”—presumably referring to his work in the Works Projects Administration (W.P.A.), which was recorded as his employer later that year.

 When Gamble registered for the draft on October 16, 1940, he was living with his family at 1 Dupont Road in Elsmere and working for the W.P.A. at Fort DuPont.
 The registrar described him as standing about five feet, seven inches tall and weighing 158 lbs., with brown hair and blue eyes, and the initials R.G. and M.G. tattooed on his left arm.